spncrhrstn/spencerharston.com/src/posts/2025/creating-a-books-page.md

 The Goodreads library export includes lots of data I didn't need for my purposes.
 Using the simple [csvtojson](https://www.npmjs.com/package/csvtojson) package, I created a script to get the data I wanted in an initial format I was looking for.
 I combined that data with the data from my website^[Part of doing this new Books page is because my website's book data was stored in the markdown.
 I had to manually collect this data, and I should've used a better data format initially.] and from my Calibre library^[Calibre probably has a way to track books but I had to make some assumptions based on when I last modified a book's data file.].
 I cleaned up any duplicate entries, made sure all the fields were there, and threw it all in a new JSON file.

 ## Enhance the data

-1. Get the ISBN or any other missing data
-2. Get link to cover art
-   - Most are from OpenLibrary
-   - Rest are from Goodreads or elsewhere
-3. Get links to books
-4. Add a rating, if needed

 The compiled JSON of book data had the basic data I wanted: title, author, and status.
 But most were missing some data, such as ISBN number, Goodreads ID, my personal rating, or relevant dates.
 I only needed extended data for read books, so I added my rating, an approximate date that I finished reading, and added identifiers manually.